corydm92/frontend-engineering-blueprint/README.md

 # Frontend Engineering Blueprint

-This repository contains my ongoing work for my Frontend Engineering Blueprint — a seven layered architectural model for front end applications, where each layer builds off the last making correctness and stability the default throughout the SDLC.
+This repo documents my Frontend Engineering Blueprint: a 7-layer model for building and operating frontend applications, where each layer defines enforceable boundaries that make correctness and stability the default across the SDLC.

-The patterns in this blueprint come from real problems I’ve had to solve in production React systems: migrations, performance regressions, unclear ownership boundaries, and scaling team workflows.
+The patterns in this blueprint come from recurring problems I’ve had to solve in production React systems: migrations, performance regressions, unclear ownership boundaries, and scaling team workflows.
 Examples are generalized to avoid proprietary details.

 ## What this represents